-Proper Citation of Sources--APA Format
+Proper Citation of Sources--MLA Format

-When writing papers which use information from researched sources, it is necessary to provide complete and correct documentation to show the source of all words and ideas that are not those of the student.
-Failure to cite a source implies that the information used is the original work of the paper writer-a form of stealing known as "plagiarism."
+When writing papers which use information from researched sources, it is necessary to provide complete and correct documentation to show the source of all words and ideas which are not those of the student.
+Failure to cite a source implies that the information used is the original work of the paper writer--a form of stealing known as "plagiarism."
 In college classes and on the WCT, plagiarism is grounds for failure, no matter how well written the rest of the paper may be.
 In the professional world, it is grounds for lawsuits.

-There are two necessary components for proper documentation: in-text citation (within the paragraphs of the paper) and the References page (at the end of the paper).
+There are two necessary components for proper documentation: in-text citation (within the paragraphs of the paper) and the Works Cited page (at the end of the paper).
 When quoting the words of another writer in your paper, it is necessary to use quotation marks around a quote, which is shorter than four lines.
+After the quotation put the author's name(s) followed by page number.
+For electronic sources, no page number is needed.